Last Updated on

 - Evenly distribute the chocolate over the hot toffee and let it sit until it starts to melt.

-- Evenly spread the chocolate over the toffee using a rubber spatula.
+- Evenly spread the chocolate over the toffee using an offset spatula or a rubber spatula.

 Made this recipe?
 It would be awesome if you could leave a rating.
 No need to type anything, just tap or click the stars in the recipe card and you’re done.
 Thanks!